 The SENCO and the manager will work closely with relevant professionals and cascade the knowledge to other people in the setting.

 Our SENCO attends regular training and update sessions to further her knowledge and experience.
 Some of our staff have a good knowledge of Makaton.
-We have good links with the Speech and Language Therapy Service, Early Years Teaching and Support Service, a play therapist, a physiotherapist, psychologist and occupational health.
-These professionals visit the nursery and are able to advise in their specific area.
-Claverham Day Nursery has access to the full range of Local Authority specialist services.
+We have good links with professionals who visit the nursery and are able to advise in their specific area.

 We aim to provide each child with the opportunity to access all that the nursery has to offer.
 If needed, an individual needs assistant (INA) will support your child.
 We have extensive grounds that we can use for outdoor learning.
 When relevant a risk assessment may be completed on your child to ensure they remain safe at all times.

 The ground floor of the nursery is wheelchair accessible.
-We have a dedicated disabled parking space for relevant parents to use.
+We have a dedicated disabled parking space for parents of additional needs children.
 All furniture and equipment is at the child’s level and toys and resources are easily accessible to all of our children.

 We have a separate nappy changing area and toilet facilities.
 The cubicles are large enough to have grab handles fitted if needed.
 The end cubicle could be fitted out to accommodate a child with additional needs with hand rails and seat.
 We ensure that we provide a fully inclusive service for parents/carers and their families.
 We welcome and value the cultural, linguistic and educational experiences that children with English as an additional language bring to the nursery.

-When your child is due to move on from nursery to primary school the keyworker or INA will have completed a transition document and a meeting will be arranged to discuss your child’s needs at school.
-There will be a meeting at nursery with the parent/s, keyworker, SENCO, manager and INA.
+The keyworker/SENCO will have completed a transition document and a meeting will be arranged to discuss your child’s needs at school.
+There will be a meeting at the receiving school with the parent/s, SENCO, manager, ISEND and any other professional involved with the child.
 The receiving school will visit your child at nursery to get to know them a little and will encourage your child to visit the school to familiarise them with their new environment.
-If required a meeting can be arranged between nursery, school and parents to discuss your child’s transition, share documents from other agencies involved and submit SBSP’s showing current progress.

 Contact localoffer@eastsussex.gov.uk or call Information for Families 0345 60 80 192